swamimayank/EasyThumbnail/README.md

      @param string $log
      @return bool|string

- @param string $log  // By default log is false but can be enabled by passing param to true
+ @param string $log  // By default log is false but can be enabled by passing param to true <br>
  @return bool|string  // It return thumbnail path on success and false if thumbnail not crated and  generate log

 rest of them are self explanatory.